-SEC rules require a company like Virginia National Bankshares Corporation, whose securities are not listed on a national securities exchange or inter-dealer quotation system, disclose in its proxy statement whether each director, nominee for director and member of its compensation, nominating or audit committee is "independent" using a definition of independence under the rules of a national securities exchange or inter-dealer quotation system.
+SEC rules require a company like Virginia National Bankshares Corporation, whose securities are not listed on a national securities exchange or inter-dealer quotation system, to disclose in its proxy statement whether each director, nominee for director and member of its compensation, nominating or audit committee is "independent" using a definition of independence under the rules of a national securities exchange or inter-dealer quotation system.
 The Board has selected to use the independence definitions under the corporate governance standards established by the NYSE for purposes of disclosure in this proxy, even though those standards are not directly applicable to the Company.
 For the purpose of determining the independence of any individual for service on the Board of Directors of the Company, the Board has made a reasonable good faith determination, after taking into account all relevant facts and circumstances, that the individual has no material relationship with, or conflict with the interests of, the Company that would interfere with or impair the exercise of that individual's independent business judgment.

-The Board has determined that the following 9 of the 10 current directors, 7 of whom are also nominees, are independent within the meaning and guidance of Section 303A.02 of the NYSE Listed Company Manual: Ms. Brody, Ms. Payne, and Messrs.
-Benham, Blaine, Dittmar, Holland, Izard, Wells and Wright.
+The Board has determined that the following 8 of the 9 current directors, all of whom are also nominees, are independent within the meaning and guidance of Section 303A.02 of the NYSE Listed Company Manual: Ms. Houston, Ms. Payne, and Messrs.
+Benham, Blaine, Dittmar, Holland, Wells and Wright.
 Mr. Rust, as an executive officer of the Company, is the only director or nominee who is not independent.

-In addition, using the NYSE standards, the Board has determined that: (a) each current member of the Compensation Committee is independent; (b) each current member of the Corporate Governance Committee is independent; and (c) each member of the Audit and Compliance Committee is independent except Messrs.
-Blaine and Holland, who are independent for purposes of serving on the Board but are not independent under the NYSE requirement that audit committee members meet the additional independence requirements of Securities and Exchange Commission Rule 10A-3 because they directly or indirectly accept consulting or advisory fees from the Company.
-The Company and/or its affiliated banks paid Mr. Blaine's law firm fees for services performed by other attorneys in that firm and paid Mr. Holland independent contractor fees for assisting with business development.
-The amounts of such fees are not subject to disclosure as related party transactions under Item 404(a) of Regulation S-K under the Securities Act of 1933, as amended
+In addition, the Board has determined that: (a) each current member of the Compensation Committee is independent; (b) each current member of the Corporate Governance Committee is independent; and (c) each member of the Audit and Compliance Committee is independent except Mr. Holland, who is independent for purposes of serving on the Board but is not independent under the NYSE requirement that audit committee members meet the additional independence requirements of Securities and Exchange Commission Rule 10A-3 because Mr. Holland, as an independent contractor, accepts consulting fees from the Company's affiliate(s) for assisting with business development.
+The amount of such fees is disclosed above under the heading "Compensation of Directors."

-Committees of the Board.
+Committees of the Board